TrevorHD/TrevorHD/README.md

 * **ClassificationAlgorithms** (*R*) - An implementation of algorithms for classifying multi-class data via a) naïve Bayes classification and b) logistic regression via gradient descent.
 * **CombinedDispersal** (*R*) - An analysis focused on building a model to quantify serial dispersal events (primary dispersal via wind and secondary dispersal via insect) in an invasive thistle species.
 Field data and empirical approaches are used to inform mechanistic and statistical models of dispersal and movement.
 * **DamageExperiment** (*R*) - An analysis of how repeated mechanical damage affects the survival regrowth of invasive thistles, as well as whether or not increased growing temperatures play a role in these processes.
+* **MarketData** (*R, TeX*) - An exploration of using various forms of machine learning for predictive modelling on stocks and ETFs, using the S&P 500 as an example.
 * **PLDispersal** (*R*) - An analysis of a multi-year experiment examining how increases in ambient temperature affect the growth, reproduction, and dispersal of a weedy perennial plantain.
 * **ShoppingData** (*R*) - A collaborative case study using statistical and machine learning to predict rates of online advertisement conversion, using browsing data from online shoppers.
 These analyses were conducted as part of a course on data mining.